taylorsudo/world-map/README.md

 5) Start the server: `bun start` then open http://localhost:3000

 ## Notion Database Schema
-Create a table database with these properties:
+**I automate this with Apple Maps using an Apple Shortcut, which I will add here soon.** In the meantime, create a table database with these properties:
 | Property | Type | Notes |
 | --- | --- | --- |
 | Name | Title | Place name |